MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/invite-users-to-install-and-register.md

 Recipients can receive up to three SMS messages per phone number.
 If a user has received three texts, this feature does not send more SMS messages to them when they are added to groups or reminded by admins.

-## Feedback
+## Let us know

-For any feedback, suggestions, or requests, let us know at [kaizalafeedback@microsoft.com](mailto:kaizalafeedback@microsoft.com).
+For any feedback, suggestions, or requests about this feature, let us know at [kaizalafeedback@microsoft.com](mailto:kaizalafeedback@microsoft.com).